 - Take Control with Consistent Habits: You can significantly reduce your risk of needing a deep cleaning by combining a diligent at-home routine of brushing and flossing with regular professional check-ups, which are essential for removing tartar and catching problems early.

-Deep Cleaning vs. Regular Cleaning: What’s the Real Difference?
+Deep Cleaning vs. Regular Cleaning: Which One Do You Need?

 If you’ve ever heard your dentist mention a “deep cleaning,” you might have wondered how it’s different from the regular cleaning you get every six months.
 Think of it this way: a regular cleaning is like routine maintenance for your car, designed to keep everything running smoothly.
 A deep cleaning is more like a targeted repair, addressing a specific problem that has already started.